-We operate defined risk assessment and management processes to facilitate the consistent identification, analysis, evaluation, treatment and monitoring of risks across the organisation.
-The framework can be applied to both strategic and operational risk assessments and is set within our business environment, strategy and objectives.
-A summary of the five stages of this process is set out below:
+We operate defined risk assessment and management processes to facilitate the consistent identification, analysis and evaluation, treatment and monitoring of risks across the organisation.
+The framework can be applied to both strategic and operational risk assessments and is set within the context of our business environment, strategy and objectives.
+A summary of the four stages of this process is set out below: